-(d) A Trainer/Supervisor/Co-ordinator - Technical is an employee who is responsible primarily for the exercise of skills in technical fields as defined, up to the level of their skill and competence and who is additionally involved in the supervision/training of other technical employees.
-Such an employee shall receive not less than 107% of the rate of pay applicable to the employee's technical classification. (a) Engineering/Production Employee - Level I
+- (d) A Trainer/Supervisor/Co-ordinator Technical is an employee who is responsible primarily for the exercise of skills in technical fields as defined, up to the level of their skill and competence and who is additionally involved in the supervision/training of other technical employees.
+Such an employee shall receive not less than 107% of the rate of pay applicable to the employee's technical classification. - 5.4.5 Wage Group C14 (Relativity to C10 79%) - (a) Engineering/Production Employee Level I